home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

 ## Notes

-If Home Assistant and your Switcher are not on the same network, you need to create a firewall rule, which allows a connection on port 20002 with the UDP protocol from Switcher to your TV.
+If Home Assistant and your Switcher are not on the same network, you need to create a firewall rule, which allows a connection on port 20002 with the UDP protocol from Switcher to your Home Assistant and port 9957 with the TCP protocol from Home Assistant to your Switcher.